Code-Institute-Submissions/leadership-goals/README.md

 # Milestone Project 1 - Leadership Goals

-The purpose of this project is to develop a website that promotes an educational leadership development programme.
+The purpose of this project is to develop a website that promotes a fictional educational leadership development programme, Leadership Goals.
 It is a business to business website as it targeted at companies that are interested in developing leaders in their organisation.
 The website will inform potential clients of the content of the programme, provide information about the company providing the course and give potential clients options for contacting Leadserhip Goals about the programme.

 ##Index